 $free || $15/pro

 > choco install markdownpad2

-Still my go to all purpose text editor.
-Great for installing on Windows servers or just any machine where you need a good default text editor.
-It's not trying to be an IDE and it will open anything.
+Still, my go-to all-purpose text editor.
+Great for installing on Windows servers or any machine where you need a good default text editor.
+It's not trying to be an IDE; it will open anything.

 $free || $donate